Madam C.J. Walker—Leader in Philanthropy and Successful Business Woman

 Analyze the impact Madam C. J. Walker had on her community by discussing the following questions:

-- Why is Madam C. J. Walker called a philanthropist?
+- Why is Madam C. J. Walker considered a philanthropist?

 - Who benefited from Madam C. J. Walker's philanthropy?

 - Even though doctors warned Madam C. J. Walker that she had to "slow down," she refused and consequently died in her early fifties.
 Why do you think she chose to use her money and time this way rather than relax and enjoy the life of the wealthy?

 - How was she demonstrating civic responsibility (acting for the good of the public)?